Data Protected - Switzerland

 Under the revised DPA, sensitive personal data include: (i) racial origin; (ii) trade union membership; (iii) health data, but only to the extent it reveals handicap or illness of the data subject; (iii) religious, ideological or political activities (not only related beliefs); (iv) the intimate sphere as such (not only sex life); (v) genetic data; (vi) biometric data allowing the unique identification of a person; (vii) social security measures; and (viii) administrative or criminal proceedings and sanctions.
 Hence, under the revised DPA, the term “sensitive personal data” includes more than the standard types of sensitive personal data.

 The revised DPA will no longer use the term “personality profiles”, which in the past had to be treated in the same way as sensitive personal data.
 The concept has been replaced by the concept of “profiling”, which is defined in a manner comparable with the GDPR.
 Furthermore, the revised DPA includes a definition for profiling “involving a high risk”, which in essence is a profiling that results in a personality profile and thus bears a high risk of negative consequences for the data subject.
 For the private industry, the relevance of both terms is minimal - there is a limitation for credit rating agencies using profiling involving a high risk and insofar as a controller relies on consent in order to conduct a profiling involving a high risk, the consent must be explicit.
+However, profiling involving a high risk as such does not require consent.

 Are there additional rules for processing sensitive personal data?